rhargreaves/dsa-sandbox/docs/checklist.md

 # Solution Checklist

-Sometimes when your head is deep in an algorithm you trip on the basics.
-This is particularly painful if you don't have the luxury of an IDE, compiler or tests helping you verify the result.
-Before saying "I'm done", check:
+When your head is deep in an algorithm you can easily trip-up on the basics.
+Especially if you don't have the luxury of an IDE, compiler or tests.
+Before giving the 👍, check:

 ## Silly Mistakes